 Frequently Asked Questions

-How much petroleum does the United States import and from where?
+How much petroleum does the United States import and export?

-The United States imported approximately 9 million barrels per day (MMbbl/d) of petroleum in 2014 from about 80 countries.
-Petroleum includes crude oil, natural gas plant liquids, liquefied refinery gases, refined petroleum products such as gasoline and diesel fuel, and biofuels, including ethanol and biodiesel.
-In 2014, about 80% of gross petroleum imports were crude oil, and about 44% of the crude oil that was processed in U.S. refineries was imported.
+In 2015, the United States imported approximately 9.4 million barrels per day (MMb/d) of petroleum from about 88 countries.
+Petroleum includes crude oil, natural gas plant liquids, liquefied refinery gases, refined petroleum products such as gasoline and diesel fuel, and biofuels including ethanol and biodiesel.
+About 78% of gross petroleum imports were crude oil.

-The top five source countries of U.S. petroleum imports in 2014 were Canada, Saudi Arabia, Mexico, Venezuela, and Iraq.
-The country rankings vary based on gross petroleum imports or net petroleum imports (gross imports minus exports).
+The top five source countries of U.S. petroleum imports in 2015 were Canada, Saudi Arabia, Venezuela, Mexico, and Colombia.

 |Import sources||Gross imports||Exports||Net imports|